boomcamp/setup-pip-pipenv-django-admin-python3/README.md

 pipenv, version 2018.11.26
 ```

-## Setting up basic environment with pipenv, python3 and django-admin.
+## Creating our first environment with pipenv, python3 and django-admin.

 What is **django-admin** = is a ready-to-use user interface for administrative activities.
 We all know how an admin interface is important for a web project.
 Django automatically generates admin UI based on your project models.[Tutorialspoint](https://www.tutorialspoint.com/django/django_admin_interface.htm).